Landscape Management Trainees

 Group 7, April 2016 to June 2016

-At Wester Moss in Stirling, the team spent a number of days cutting back trees that were encroaching on the bog.
-This will ultimately help with retention of water on the SSSI site.
+At Wester Moss, in Stirling, the team spent a number of days cutting back trees that were encroaching on the bog.
+This helped with retention of water on the SSSI site.
 The trees were later tucked into the woodland, off the bog by a Butterfly Conservation workparty - you can see photos of this day on the IFLI facebook page.
 A project that the trainees really enjoyed was to transplant saplings from the woods infront of Gean House and replant them at Cambus Woods in Alloa.
 The group removed and replanted Beech, Ash, Holly, Cherry and Yew, building on their tree identifiication knowledge along the way.
 The young trees will benefit their new site by providing a greater age diversity in the woodland.
 As part of IFLI's 'A Fruitful Landscape' project, Emilie Wadsworth of CSGNT invited the trainees to reinstate part of the old orchard site at Cambuskenneth Abbey near Stirling.
 The area south-west of the bell tower appears to have always been used as an open space or orchard/garden, as is shown on old maps such as the First Edition Ordnance Survey Map of 1863 (see below).
 Over a two week period, twenty one apple, pear and plum trees of heritage varieties were planted on the site and stock-proof fencing for each tree was installed.
 The trainees used their hand tool skills and the electric saw to build the robust frames with wood and wire that surround each tree.

 Group 5, October 2015 to December 2015

-As this group comes to a close, their supervisor, Ali Lawson explained where the group has worked: "The work we have been doing at Charlestown in Fife has been really interesting for the boys, working on top of the best preserved Limekilns in Scotland.
+As this group came to a close, their supervisor, Ali Lawson explained where the group had worked: "The work we have been doing at Charlestown in Fife has been really interesting for the boys, working on top of the best preserved Limekilns in Scotland.
 We have almost finished clearing on top of the kilns and the team have worked very hard to achieve this.
 We still have some days to finish off which the lads are looking forward to.
 We have back down Kinneil foreshore in Falkirk tackling the Sea buckthorn that is widespread.
 The wet weather has shown up a few problems with the paths down there so the trainees have spent a few days clearing out the rain bars and patching up the paths."

 Group 4, July 2015 to October 2015

 This group of trainees had a fantastic opportunity to contribute to the early stages of the IFLI project taking place at Kennetpans distillery.
 Their task was to remove the layers of ivy (at a low level) that have grown over the structure, shielding much of the building from sight.
-This work has uncovered parts of the building and will help Historic Scotland staff and other professionals involved in the project here, get close to the walls to carry out surveys and identify how to consolidate the structure.
+This work uncovered parts of the building and will help Historic Scotland staff and other professionals involved in the project here, get close to the walls to carry out surveys and identify how to consolidate the structure.
 Their second historical themed site was at the Limekilns in Charlestown, Fife.
 Here, the trainees were responsible for removing an area of scrub and small trees that has grown up over the top of the limekilns.
 Again, this was to uncover the structure and assist Historic Scotland and other project partners in seeing what was under the mass of vegetation.
 As the report available from the bottom of the page explains, the group had to decide what to do with the vegetation they had removed.
 They chose to build dead hedges around a number of firepits and holes that they had discovered - a great way to provide shelter for small birds and keep human visitors safe!